Immigration Glossary

 Proxy marriage

-• A proxy marriage is a marriage where the parties were not physically present in the presence of each other.
-A proxy marriage is generally not accepted under immigration laws unless it is subsequently consummated.
-However, a party of a unconsummated proxy marriage may enjoy immigration benefit as a fiancé if the opposite party is a U.S. citizen, such as applying for a K-1 visa.
-For more information about K-1 visa, please click http://www.hooyou.com/k-1/index.html.
+A proxy marriage is a marriage where the parties were not physically in the presence of each other.
+A proxy marriage is generally not accepted under immigration law unless it is subsequently consummated.
+However, a party of an unconsummated proxy marriage may enjoy immigration benefits as a fiancé if the opposite party is a U.S. citizen, such as qualifying for K-1 visa status.
+For more information on types of marriage that are not accepted for the purposes of immigration law, please see our article Unacceptable Marriages in Immigration Law.

 Receipt Number

-• A number assigned to immigration applications or petitions by the USCIS.
-Applicants or petitioners may check their case status on line or by phone using the receipt number.
-For more information, please click http://www.hooyou.com/pstime/.
+A number assigned to immigration applications or petitions by the USCIS.
+Applicants or petitioners may check their case status online or by phone using the receipt number.

 Re-entry Permit

-• U.S. lawful permanent residents or conditional permanent residents who wish to remain outside the United States for more than one year, but less than two years, may apply for a re-entry permit.
-For more information about re-entry permit, click http://www.hooyou.com/reentrypermit/index.html.
+U.S. lawful permanent residents or conditional permanent residents who wish to remain outside the United States for more than one year, but less than two years, may apply for a re-entry permit.
+Without a re-entry permit a lawful permanent resident may lose status if they: 1) are outside of the US for 1 year or more; or 2) take up residency in another country.
+For more information about re-entry permit, click Re-Entry Permit

 Refugee

-• Any person who is outside his or her country of nationality who is unable or unwilling to return to that country because of persecution or a well-founded fear of persecution.
+A refugee is any person who is outside his or her country of nationality, not firmly resettled in any country, and is unable or unwilling to return to his/her country of nationality because of persecution or a well-founded fear of persecution.
 Persecution or the fear thereof must be based on the alien’s race, religion, nationality, membership in a particular social group, or political opinion.
 People with no nationality must generally be outside their country of last habitual residence to qualify as a refugee.
 Refugees are subject to ceilings by geographic area set annually by the President in consultation with Congress and are eligible to adjust to lawful permanent resident status after one year of continuous presence in the United States.

 Refugee Travel Document